Privacy & Security

 Local Mode

-When Local Mode is enabled for a meeting, no transcript text, metadata, or any other data is transmitted to external services for that meeting.
+When Local Mode is enabled for a meeting (the toggle labeled "Offline" when you start a meeting), no transcript text, metadata, or any other data is transmitted to external services for that meeting.
 Speech recognition and speaker separation run entirely on-device using CoreML.
 AI features that require cloud processing — including summaries, speaker naming, action items, and the meeting assistant — are unavailable for that meeting.
 You can choose to process the meeting with AI later by disabling Local Mode for that meeting after it ends.

 Local Mode applies to that meeting's content.
 Anonymous activity counters with no meeting content (for example, that a meeting completed and its rough duration) may still be sent if you have analytics enabled in Settings — these never include the meeting's transcript, audio, title, or participants.
 To suppress all outbound traffic completely, also disable analytics and crash diagnostics in Settings.

-Unlimited subscribers can enter their own Gemini API key in Settings → Subscription.
+Your own Gemini API key (Light and Unlimited plans, Settings → Subscription).
 When a key is active:

 - Transcript text is sent directly to Google's Gemini API — it never passes through our proxy or any server we operate.